evelyh/pick-the-ink/README.md

       - Delete image from my gallery(artist's gallery page)
         - Delete images from your gallery
         - By clicking the `delete` button in the popup, you are confirming the deletion, otherwise, the image will stay.
+      - Post available timeslots
+        - Post artists' available timeslots, so that client can book the appointment based on the available timeslots.

     **Notes for Profile (Important!):**
     - For each user, he/she can only edit their own profile page (and gallery page, for artists), and view limited profile info on other users' profile page.